MachineLemonade/docs/v0.8/local-kube_pod_operator.md

 ### Setup Kubernetes
 #### Mac
 The latest version of Docker for Mac comes with the ability to run a single node Kubernetes cluster on your local machine.
 You can enable this by going into the Kubernetes section of you docker settings and checking the `Enable Kubernetes` checkbox.
+Also change the default orchestrator to Kubernetes.
 Click apply, and the docker service will restart.
-When it’s back up and running, you should see the green dot in the bottom left hand corner indicating Kubernetes is running
+When it’s back up and running, you should see the green dot in the bottom left hand corner indicating Kubernetes is running.
+[Docker's docs](https://docs.docker.com/docker-for-mac/#kubernetes)

 #### Windows 10 with WSL
 Follow [this guide](https://nickjanetakis.com/blog/setting-up-docker-for-windows-and-wsl-to-work-flawlessly) for setting up Docker for Windows 10 and WSL. (you don’t need to install docker-compose if you don’t want to)

 The latest versions of Docker for Windows comes with the ability to run a single node Kubernetes cluster on your local machine.
 You can enable this by going into the Kubernetes section of you docker settings and checking the `Enable Kubernetes` checkbox.
+Also change the default orchestrator to Kubernetes.
 Click apply, and the docker service will restart.
-When it’s back up and running, you should see the green dot in the bottom left hand corner indicating Kubernetes is running
+When it’s back up and running, you should see the green dot in the bottom left hand corner indicating Kubernetes is running.
+[Docker's docs](https://docs.docker.com/docker-for-windows/#kubernetes)

 #### Linux
 Coming Soon…